Phoenixcoder-6/DSA_Essentials/README.md

 # DSA_Essentials
-A dedicated repository for DSA algorithms
+A dedicated repository for DS Algorithms